 - Check your timetable.
-They do not all have the same start time! - Know when and where your exams are going to take place - ✓ Know your Candidate number - ✓ Arrive at least 30 minutes before the start of exam - ✓ Attend breakfast / pre-exam booster revision with your teachers or in the ILR - Do not be late!
+They do not all have the same start time! - ✓ Know when and where your exams are going to take place - ✓ Know your Candidate number - ✓ Arrive at least 30 minutes before the start of exam - ✓ Attend pre-exam booster revision with your teachers - ✓ Do not be late!
 If you are late you may not be allowed to sit your exam - Do not communicate with any student whilst you are in the exam room.
-If you do, you may be disqualified from your exams - ✓ No mobile phones/iPods/MP3 players - √ No correcting fluid/pens - ✓ Pencil cases must be transparent - ✓ Bring a spare BLACK pen.
-You can only use black ink in exams - If you are allowed to use a Calculator in your exams, make sure the batteries are working - ✓ Listen and follow instructions carefully
+If you do, you may be disqualified from your exams - ✓ No mobile phones/iPods/MP3 players - ✓ No correcting fluid/pens - ✓ Pencil Cases must be transparent - ✓ Bring a spare BLACK pen.
+You Can only use black ink in exams - ✓ If you are allowed to use a CalCulator in your exams, make sure the batteries are working - ✓ Listen and follow instructions carefully